Nuitka/Nuitka-website/posts/nuitka-release-0323.rst

    .. admonition:: Update

-      We have given up on speedcenter meanwhile, and generate static pages with graphs instead.
+      We have given up on this version of speedcenter meanwhile, and generate static pages with graphs instead.
+We can this still speedcenter.

 ***********
  New Tests